Grantee Directory

 State University of New York Office of Student Success

-To enroll low-income, low-achieving students from New York City attending colleges within the SUNY system in evidence-based programming proven to significantly increase on-time associate and bachelor’s degree graduation
+To enroll low-income, low-achieving students from New York City attending colleges within the SUNY system in evidence-based programming proven to significantly increase on-time associate and bachelor’s degree graduation rates.

 Grant amount: $1,500,000